GuidanceMantras/GuidanceMantras/README.md

 - Please teach your kids to know the value of honesty, trust
 - Please teach your kids to know the importance of keeping a relationships(either father-son relationships, mother-daughter relationships, business-partner relationships)

+### For boys and Gents for above 15 years old
+- Avoid watching sex and porn videos.
+[Negative impacts of porn addiction] https://www.sandstonecare.com/blog/porn-addiction/
+- How to overcome porn addiction -- https://www.wikihow.com/Deal-With-Porn-Addiction
+- Instead do physical activities such as Workout at home or go to gym, Yoga and meditation, Jogging and sports such as Badmiton, cricket, football
+- Read Journals and became a part of NGOs

+### Behaviour with girls and women for above 15 years old
+- learn to respect girls and women
+- Many indians need to come out of the mindsets that women are for bad things
+- Clear bad thoughts about women in your mind
 ## Business
 - Do your own research on this topic